macdonaldezra/pointcloud/README.md

 ### Point-Transformer

 The Point-Transformer model in this repository has been retrieved from the official [Point-Transformer](https://github.com/POSTECH-CVLab/point-transformer) repository that accompanied the [paper](https://paperswithcode.com/paper/point-transformer-1).
 This repository requires special PyTorch functions to be compiled before using this model.
 To compile these please consult the instructions found in `lib/`.

+### Singularity

+This project includes a Singularity file that can be used for training the Point Transformer model.
+If this Singularity file is used on any cluster using Slurm, I strongly recommend testing it first using an interactive session to ensure that the model can be trained appropriately.